 Bonding: wet bonding or dry bonding (contact adhesive)

-Water based solution adhesives
+Type 2 water based glue: solution adhesives

 Application methods: roller, spray and beads